JGuzak/shieldXl_battery/README.md

 ## Use

-Toggle the power switch to turn on the battery (Blue light will illuminate)
+Toggle the power switch to turn on the battery (Blue light will illuminate and green light should flash)

 ## BOM